The Rock Cycle – Our Dynamic Earth

 Earth is a dynamic planet.
 The constituents of its various layers are in motion and subject to continuous changes with numerous interconnected and interdependent components.
 Earth’s rocks are forced to change as they encounter new environments.
-This dynamic transition recurring through geological time forms a basic concept in geology referred to as ‘The Rock Cycle’.
-This concept illustrates and explains how the three main rock types - igneous, metamorphic and sedimentary - are related to each other and how processes change from one rock type to another over time.
+These dynamic transitions have recurred through geological time and form a fundamental concept in geology referred to as ‘The Rock Cycle’.
+This concept illustrates and explains how the three main rock types, namely igneous, metamorphic, and sedimentary rocks, are related to each other and how processes change from one rock type to another over time.

-In this module you will learn about the natural processes responsible for the formation and transformation of the three main rock types.
-We will start by investigating the formation of our solar system, the origin of elements and the evolution of our planet Earth over time.
-We will look at the internal structure of our planet, the formation of magma and parameters controlling these processes.
-Exposure of rocks to the atmosphere leads to weathering and formation of sedimentary rocks which in turn, like volcanic rocks, transform with increasing pressure and temperature to metamorphic rocks.
+In this module, you'll explore Earth’s dynamic system, looking at the processes responsible for the formation and transformation of the three main rock types.
+You'll learn about the formation of our solar system, the origin of elements and the evolution of our planet through time.
+This module provides an introduction to the internal structure of our planet, the formation of magma and the parameters that control these processes.
+Exposure of rocks to the atmosphere leads to weathering and the formation of sedimentary rocks which in turn, like volcanic rocks, transform with increasing pressure and temperature to metamorphic rocks.

-This module will provide you with a practical introduction to the rock cycle using specimens and thin sections from our extensive collection.
-You will be expected to contribute to practical and seminars individually and as part of a team.
+This module offers a practical introduction to the rock cycle using specimens and thin sections from our extensive undergraduate teaching collection.
+You'll be expected to contribute to practical and seminars individually and as part of a team.

-- Formation of the solar system, origin of elements and evolution of our planet Earth over time
+- Learn about the formation of the solar system, the origin of elements and evolution of our planet Earth over time

-- Main processes responsible for the formation and transformation of the three principle rock types; the holistic relationship and interplay between Earth’s various layers
+- Define, interpret and link the main processes responsible for the formation and transformation of the three principal rock types and understand the holistic relationship and interplay between Earth’s various layers

 - Independent project work (40%)